I’ve been reading

 Isayama took the anime world by storm with his post-apocalyptic vision of a weak human race under siege by man-eating giants.

 The plot has evolved from that initial premise; it’s now filled with conspiracies, an exploration of oppression that’s quite obscure, and even more obscure parallels to a real story.

 Nevertheless, these early volumes remain the best

 14. The Seven Deadly Sins by Nakaba Suzuki

 In a world where injustice reigns, the Holy Knights of Britannia protect their homeland with their unmatched magic and strength.

 Their alleged plot to overthrow the Kingdom of the Lions led to their defeat at the hands of the Holy Knights.
-Rumors persist that the seven infamous knights are still alive.
+Rumours persist that the seven infamous knights are still alive.

-Ten years later, the Holy Knights ironically stage a coup and capture the King of the Lions, installing themselves as the new rulers of the kingdom.
+Ten years later, the Holy Knights ironically staged a coup and captured the King of the Lions, installing themselves as the new rulers of the kingdom.

 Elizabeth Liones, the third princess of the kingdom, sets out to find the seven deadly sins.